epccs/RPUno/Hardware/Evaluation/readme.md

 [KNL](https://github.com/epccs/RPUno/tree/master/KNL)

-So I replaced the RPUno^5 that was beeing using to irrigate a few zones (SxSWEncl)
+So I replaced the RPUno^5 that was being used to irrigate a few zones (SxSWEncl).

 ![RPUno^9+K3^2+RPUadpt^5](./RPUno^9+K3^2+RPUadpt^5_wValvesLedStringsPvBat.jpg "RPUno^9+K3^2+RPUadpt^5 ")